 Download it here: https://photos.google.com/

-Never have to remember 100 passwords or run the risk of complete identity theft by having the same password for everything.
-It works better on PC or android, Apple don’t like it but still works well.
+Never worry about having to remember 100 passwords or run the risk of complete identity theft by having the same password for everything.
+It works better on PC or Android, Apple doesn’t like it but still works well.
 Also, you don’t need the paid version, the free version is enough!

 Download it here: https://www.lastpass.com/